dustinpfister/blog_posts/_posts/threejs-texture.md

 ## 2 - Features of the Texture Class

 For this section I will not want to go over a few demos of the various features of the texture class.
+By features I mean the various problems and methods of the Texture class.
+I will not be getting into detail with all of these here.
+However I think that I should have at least one or two demos about various key features that I have found actually do come up once in a while for various projects that I have worked on thus far to say the least.

 ### 2.1 - WrapS, WrapT, center, and repeat